-Best Cheap Hotel in Nusa Penida – Asoka Bungalows
+Best Airbnb in Nusa Penida – Penida Bambu Green Villas

 Best Luxury Hotel in Nusa Penida – Daphila Cottage

-You will spend 3 of your 10 days in Bali in Ubud, visiting some of the best cultural attractions of Bali as well as the numerous natural wonders of the region such as waterfalls.
+You will spend 3 of your 10 days in Bali in Ubud, visiting some of the best cultural attractions of Bali as well as the numerous natural wonders in the region such as waterfalls and paddy fields.

 There are many attractions located within close proximity of Ubud center.
 However, there are also many other amazing sights away from the city that will require proper transportation to get there.

-Similar to Nusa Penida, I recommend you to hire a driver for a day in Ubud and have him take you to as many attractions as possible.
-If you don’t want to hire a driver, check out this recommended tour!
+Similar to Nusa Penida, I recommend you to hire a driver for a day in Ubud and have him take you on a self-customized day trip.